Simblissity home > G.E.T.

 Rio Grande in flood, early May '05 (photo taken from bridge along detour)

-Lightweight packrafts offer another fording option, and may be worth considering for those who enjoy multi-sport adventuring more than following detours.
-Obviously such watercraft would receive minimal use for the time spent carrying them, but under the right circumstances these lightweight inflatables might nevertheless come in handy in places, such as at the Rio Grande in spring.
-(A number of creeks and rivers along the route would lend themselves to extended packraft touring when running near flood stage, but then that's another sport for another guidebook.)
+Obviously a packraft in particular would receive minimal use for the time spent carrying it, but under the right circumstances these lightweight inflatables might nevertheless come in handy.
+In fact a number of creeks and rivers along the route would lend themselves to extended packraft touring when running near flood stage, but then that's another sport for another guidebook!

 Current Streamflow Conditions